 The Environmental Law Section (ELS) invites you to join our mentorship program.
-The ELS Mentorship Program pairs newer attorneys with more experienced attorneys to provide the following benefits:
+The ELS Mentorship Program pairs newer attorneys and law students with more experienced attorneys to provide the following benefits:

 For mentees.
-Newer attorneys can broaden their network, develop meaningful professional relationships, gain valuable knowledge and insight into the profession, or even successfully transition from another field into practicing environmental law.
+Newer attorneys and law students can broaden their network, develop meaningful professional relationships, gain valuable knowledge and insight into the profession, or even successfully transition from another field into practicing environmental law.

 For mentors.
-More experienced attorneys can contribute to the professional development of new attorneys, identify potential new hires, develop their own communication and leadership skills, and experience the value of giving back to the profession.
+More experienced attorneys can contribute to the professional development of new attorneys and law students, identify potential new hires, develop their own communication and leadership skills, and experience the value of giving back to the profession.

 Training on Mentoring & Coaching – On March 14, 2023, the Mentorship Program Committee held a webinar-style training session for mentors.
 The speakers discussed program guidelines, and tips and recommendations for Mentoring and Coaching new attorneys and attorneys looking to transition to environmental law.

-- Mentee (0-5 years of practice) Application Process Closed
+- Mentee (Law student or 0-5 years of practice)

 Participants may have different objectives, interests, or communication styles.
 We encourage you to develop your own personal ways for sharing your experiences with one another.
 At minimum, the mentor and mentee should: